AdguardTeam/dnsproxy/README.md

 ### Bogus NXDomain

-This option is similar to dnsmasq `bogus-nxdomain`.
+This option is similar to dnsmasq `BogusNXDomain`.
 If specified, `dnsproxy` transforms responses that contain at least one of the given IP addresses into `NXDOMAIN`.
 Can be specified multiple times.

 In the example below, we use AdGuard DNS server that returns `0.0.0.0` for blocked domains, and transform them to `NXDOMAIN`.